-Contrary to government's policy of having a Health Centre II (HCII) in each parish, 2 out of 4 parishes (Ndulya and Immeri) lack the facility.
-Moreover, NKDU Iringa HCII15 established by NKDU in 2004 and handed over to be managed by a management committee consisting of members from the community is currently closed.
-This is so because the Centre's Management Committee has been unable to find ways and means of sustaining the remuneration of a nurse/midwife and a security person following conclusion in 2008 of NKDU's start up funding to the project.
+Contrary to Government's policy of having a Health Centre II (HCII) in each parish, 2 out of 4 parishes (Ndulya and Immeri) lack the facility.
+Moreover, NKDU Iringa HCII15 established by NKDU in 2004 and handed over to the District be managed by a management committee consisting of members from the community is currently closed.
+This is so because the Centre's management committee has been unable to find ways and means of sustaining the remuneration of a nurse/midwife and a security person following conclusion in 2008 of NKDU's start up funding to the project.
 This is a facility that would benefit the community especially in offering treatment for most the common ailments listed in table 2 above and in serving to deliver effective health communication messages.
+Moreover, there are neither HIV/AIDS Voluntary Counseling and Testing Clubs nor HIV/AIDS Post Testing Clubs.